lanl/BEE/doc/User Guide for BeeFlow.md

 ````

 ### Example BeeFlow with in-situ dependency
 We use the workfow containing Vector Particle-In-Cell (VPIC) and ParaView as an example to show how to launch an in-situ workflow with BeeFlow.
+(Detailed instructions for running this example are in ../examples/bee-composer-example/vpic-paraview/README.md.)
 The dependencies in the workflow are illustrated below.

 ![](https://raw.githubusercontent.com/lanl/BEE_Private/add-beeflow-user-doc/doc/figures/vpic-dag.jpg?token=ABmT_VJBo415AVrpAecBlSiSrPswgCzcks5bGBqewA%3D%3D)

 We first need to prepare a beefile and run script for each task in the workflow.
-The beefiles and run scripts referred to in this example can be found in `examples/bee-composer-example/vpic-paraview`.
+(The beefiles and run scripts referred to in this example can be found in `../examples/bee-composer-example/vpic-paraview`.)
 Then we compose the beeflow file.

 We use the filesystem (disk-based) to share data between VPIC and ParaView server.
 The ParaView client runs on the local machine, so it is should be started manually and not included in BeeFlow orchestration.
 The beeflow file is: